25 Winter Activities to Enjoy at Lake Louise

 Experience the Ice Magic Festival

-For a few select days (Jan 26-28 & Feb 2-4, 2024, 6pm – 9pm), there is an exceptional event at Lake Louise.
-The Ice Magic event is what winter in Canada is all about, and it’s been postponed for a few years now, so 2024 will be a banger!
+Between Jan.
+29 and Feb.
+2, 2025, Lake Louise will host an extraordinary event.
+The Ice Magic event is what winter in Canada is all about.
 This is where ice comes alive and serves as a form of art and architectural design.
 During this time, you can watch artists from around the world carve different frozen figures.

 Warm Up at Walliser Stube